15 Things to do in Liechtenstein and the capital, Vaduz

 Keep an eye out too for the giant postage stamp mosaic outside the Liechtenstein Center, a nod to the country’s passion for stamps.
 You can buy a combined museum ticket if you’re making a day of it.

 Named after Liechtenstein’s 19th-century historian and statesman Peter Kaiser, this quiet square is the country’s political centre.
 It’s home to the Parliament Building, a striking modern building, completed in 2008.
 This sits alongside the Regierungsgebäude, a grand 1905 Government Building with painted façades and coats of arms.
+There are guided tours when the parliament is not in session and an opportunity to watch when it’s on.

-Cathedral of St Florin (Vaduz Kathedrale)
+8 Cathedral of St Florin (Vaduz Kathedrale): Take a look inside

 The Cathedral of St Florin stands just below Vaduz Castle and often appears in skyline photos of the capital.
 Built in the late 19th century in neo-Gothic style and in active use.